building-envelope-data/metabase/docs/tutorials/interaction_metabase_database.md

    e068d8f9-9e2c-4695-b5fc-16992041040f so that institution a11b2f32-a270-4caf-8eae-1d47ebba3274 can access it up to 10 times per minute when they use the "LambdaWork" with its OpenIdConnectApplication.
-The duration of of LambdaWork is set to null which means that there is no limitation in time, but an upperLimit of 1000.
+The duration of of LambdaWork is set to null which means that there is no
+   limitation in time, but an upper limit of 1000.
+If the upper limit would be `null`, then all users of the institution a11b2f32-a270-4caf-8eae-1d47ebba3274 would have no limit to access this dataset when they use LambdaWork.
    <details>
    <summary>Set the Access Rights</summary>
    ```graphql